TrollEyeSecurity/ccscanner-iac/README.md

 8) export HTTP_SERVER="The HTTP server to seed from"
 9) export HTTP_PORT="The HTTP server port to use"

+# Step 2 ) #

 ## Executing the packer file: ##

 *_To build the AMI:_*
-1) Run the following command - `packer build scanner/packer-file-AMI.json`
+Run the following command - `packer build scanner/packer-file-AMI.json`

 *_To build the vCenter Template:_*
-1) Run the following command - `packer build scanner/packer-file-VCENTER.json`
+Run the following command - `packer build scanner/packer-file-VCENTER.json`

 *_To build the AZURE Image:_*
-1) Run the following command - `packer build scanner/packer-file-AZURE.json`
+Run the following command - `packer build scanner/packer-file-AZURE.json`

 **_AMI Notes:_**